When you’re writing in the zone, you feel confident and creative, ready for prime time, readers, agents, and publishers, right?

 As Bayles and Orland say, “However much they love you, it still remains as true for them as for the rest of the world: learning to make your work is not their problem.”

-When it comes to finding specific solutions to problems with your characters, story, or style — that’s a job for your editor.
+When it comes to finding specific solutions to problems with your characters, story, or style, that’s a job for your editor.

 Some of the biggest names in literature have depended on their editors for creative literary support.
 Frank Kafka struggled for years with depression and hypochondria that eroded his confidence and productivity.
 His literary executor and friend Max Brod encouraged and advised his writing.
 After Kafka’s death, he refused to follow his instructions to burn his life’s work, arranging instead for their publication and subsequent fame.

-Thomas Wolfe relied on his editor Maxwell Perkins to cut out hundreds of pages of his draft novels, reorganize, shape, and focus the best-selling books Look Homeward Angel and Of Time and the River.
+Going back to my earlier point though, Thomas Wolfe relied on his editor Maxwell Perkins to cut out hundreds of pages of his draft novels, reorganize, shape, and focus the best-selling books Look Homeward Angel and Of Time and the River.

 Perkins did the same kind of close editorial work for F. Scott Fitzgerald and Ernest Hemingway, as did Albert Erskine for Cormac McCarthy.